dojo/framework/docs/en/stores/supplemental.md

 ### Invalidation

-The `StoreProvider` has two main ways to trigger invalidation and cause a rerender.
+The `StoreProvider` has two main ways to trigger invalidation and cause a re-render.

 1. The recommended approach is to register `path`s by passing the `paths` property to the provider to ensure invalidation only occurs when relevant state changes.
 2. A catch-all when no `path`s are defined for the container, it will invalidate when _any_ data changes in the store.